 The Concept of a Bankruptcy Discharge

-What this means is that all your creditors are forbidden by law and the federal court’s order from asking you to pay for the debts you once owed to creditors.
-Thus, no debt collector can lawfully demand any old debt be paid neither can they sue or threaten to sue for a discharged debt.
+What this means is that all your creditors are forbidden by law and the federal court’s order from asking you to pay for the debts you once owed.
+Thus, no debt collector can lawfully demand for any debt neither can they sue or threaten to sue for a discharged debt.
 You have a fresh start.

 Attempts to Collect Discharged Debts: What it Means